James Arambam

 2 July 31, Aug.
 04 RL Review of RL Basics - 2: Off-policy learning - Q-Learning, DQN, Policy Gradient Methods - REINFORCE, Actor-Critic (AC), Advantage Actor Critic (A2C).
 [1]-Ch6, Ch13

 4 Aug.
-14, 18 MARL Game theoretic solutions: Nash Q-learning, No-regret learning; Training & execution paradigms; Multi-Agent policy gradient (MAPG, MADDPG), counterfactual action-value function (COMA) -
+14, 18 MARL Game theoretic solutions: Nash Q-learning, No-regret learning; Training & execution paradigms; Multi-Agent policy gradient (MAPG, MADDPG), counterfactual action-value function (COMA) [2]-Ch6

 5 Aug.
 21, 25 MARL Value Decomposition Method: Linear Value Decomposition (VDN), Monotonic Value Decomposition (QMIX), Multi-agent Attention Actor Critic (MAAC); Many Agent Training: Mean-Field MARL; Collective Dec-POMDP -

 6 Aug.
 28, Sep.
-1st CRL Constrained MDP; Lagrange relaxation technique - Reward Constrained Policy Optimization (RCPO); Trust Region Method - Constrained Policy Optimization (CPO). -
+1st CRL Constrained MDP; Lagrange relaxation technique - Reward Constrained Policy Optimization (RCPO); Trust Region Method - Constrained Policy Optimization (CPO).
+[3]-Ch5

 7 Sep.
-4, 8 HRL State and Temporal Abstractions in Markov Decision Process; Semi-Markov Decision Process; Option Framework - Value Iteration with Options, Option Value and Policy Learning, Option-Critic Arch., Natural Option-Critic. -
+4, 8 HRL State and Temporal Abstractions in Markov Decision Process; Semi-Markov Decision Process; Option Framework - Value Iteration with Options -

 - Sep.
 12 - 17 - Minor Exam -

 9 Sep.
-22, 25 URL Reward-Free Pre-Training and Exploration; Intrinsic Motivation; Empowerment; Curiosity Driven Exploration; Unsupervised Skill Discovery; Unsupervised Control. -
+22, 25 URL Reward-Free Pre-Training and Exploration; Hindsight Experience Replay (HER) -

 - Sep.
 28 - Oct.
 5 - Mid-Semester Break -

 11 Oct.
-13, 16 MRL Fast RL via slow RL; Learning to RL; Model agnostic meta learning (MAML); Meta Gradient RL -
+13, 16 MRL Fast RL via slow RL; Learning to RL; Model agnostic meta learning (MAML) -

 1. Sutton and Barto, Reinforcement Learning.
 Second Edition, MIT Press 2018 [PDF]